based2/KB/network/ip_filter.md

 block from any to 195.62.32.227
 # https://threatfox.abuse.ch/browse/malware/win.venom/
 block from any to 195.62.47.154
+# SPAM
+block from any to 195.62.75.209
 # https://www.abuseipdb.com/check/
 block from any to 195.72.145.14
 # https://unit42.paloaltonetworks.com/threat-brief-ivanti-cve-2023-46805-cve-2024-21887/
 block from any to 195.85.115.80
 # https://www.abuseipdb.com/check/
 block from any to 195.87.80.171
-# DNS https://red.flag.domains/posts/2023-03-25/ registrar: AMEN / Agence des Médias Numériques enedis-edf[.fr]
+# DNS https://red.flag.domains/posts/ 2024-04-08 pass-verifications-socgen[.fr] (registrar: AMEN / Agence des Médias Numériques 2023-03-25/ registrar: AMEN / Agence des Médias Numériques enedis-edf[.fr]
 block from any to 195.110.124.154
 # Russia https://misp.cert.ssi.gouv.fr/feed-misp/60f6ea57-5534-4866-9677-44650abe1822.json
 block from any to 195.91.209.21